chplalex/Questionnaire/README.md

 - authority - "localhost"
 - port - "3000"

 The default values of the parameters are valid for the iOS simulator only.
-If you want use the Android emulator or a physical device, you should start json-server with explicit json-server machine IP address as -H parameter (required) and port as -p parameter (optionally), for example:
+If you want use the Android emulator or a physical device, you should start json-server with explicit the Host IP address as -H parameter (required) and port as -p parameter (optionally), for example:

 - json-server -H 10.0.2.2 --watch db.json
 - json-server -H 192.168.50.35 -p 7777 --watch db.json